-The technological advance in the last decade has affected all areas of our lives as well as the manpower selection processes.
-The use of a virtual assessment centers (VAC), based on synchronous video conference, has begun in recent years due to that technological advance and the constraints of the Covid-19 epidemic, and we anticipate that it will even expand.
-Despite the potential of large organizational contribution and time and money savings, there is no research on how conducting an assessment center through a videoconference affects the organization, assessors and candidates.
-This study examines the significance of organizations transfer to a VAC, based on a synchronous video conference, by five studies focusing on different aspects: The first study examines the confidence of the assessorse in providing assessments in a VAC and shows that it is lower than in a face-to-face assessment center (FTF AC).
-However, the second study, which focuses on the degree of similarity in assessors' assessments between the two assessment centers, shows that they are similar or high in the VAC and that the validity of the structure of the VAC and FTF AC is similar.
-The third study, which examines the validity of a VAC, presents a parallel validity for only some of the indices assessed.
-The fourth study, which focuses on candidates' fair perceptions, shows that they are similar between a VAC compared to a FTF AC.
-The fifth study, deepened the understanding of findings in qualitative methods and pointed out a significant difference between a VAC and a FTF AC, and that each of them is suitable for different conditions.
-This study contributes to an in-depth initial understanding of the new selection tool - a VAC, and the differences between it and the traditional FTF AC.
-This understanding helps organizations to make a decision on whether and how to properly use a VAC as a selection tool.
-There are also recommendations for further research to expand the population being examined and to delve deeper into issues that remain unanswered.
+Technological advances in the last decade have affected all areas of our lives, including manpower selection processes.
+Supported by such technological advances, the use of virtual assessment centers (VAC), based on synchronous video conferencing to evaluate job candidates, has increased in recent years.
+The constraints on face-to-face communication brought about by the Covid-19 pandemic have further expanded the use of VAC.
+Despite the potential of VAC to contribute significantly to organizations, saving both and time and money, there is no research on how manpower selection processes using a VAC affect the organization, the assessors or job candidates.
+This research examines the significance of organizations transferring to a VAC, based on synchronous video conferencing, using five studies that focus on different aspects of the process.
+The first study examines the confidence of the assessors in providing candidate evaluations in a VAC and shows that it is lower than in a face-to-face assessment center (FTF AC).
+However, the second study, which focuses on the degree of similarity in assessors' evaluations between the two assessment centers, shows that they are moderately or highly similar in the VAC and that the validity of the structure of the VAC and FTF AC is similar.
+The third study, which examines the validity of a VAC, finds a parallel validity for only some of the indices assessed.
+The fourth study, which focuses on candidates' perceptions of fairness, shows that they are similar in both assessment centers.
+Finally, the fifth study deepens the understanding of findings gleaned from the qualitative methods and reveals a significant difference between a VAC and a FTF AC, indicating that each is suitable for different conditions.
+This research contributes to an in-depth initial understanding of a VAC and its differences from the traditional FTF AC; it provides information that can help organizations make better decisions about whether and how to properly use a VAC as a manpower selection tool; and it makes recommendations for needed, additional research to expand the population being examined and to delve deeper into issues that remain unanswered.